New Report: Outdated Electricity Market Rules Prevent Full Renewable Energy Participation

 Large industrial energy users and ratepayer advocates were also supportive of the findings in the report.“This report offers many compelling ideas to make markets more efficient and benefit consumers,” said Devin Hartman, the incoming President and CEO of the Electricity Consumers Resource Council, the national trade association representing large industrial energy users.
 “Creating markets, in lieu of standards, for energy and balancing services like primary frequency response are especially important for manufacturers.
 The report also adds value in highlighting the right way to ensure reliability – through proper energy market prices – rather than venturing into prescriptive capacity market endeavors like ‘fuel-secure’ resource carve-outs.”

 “Consumers and states in PJM are looking to bring clean, affordable, and reliable energy online, said Erik Heinle, Assistant People’s Counsel, DC’s Office of the People’s Counsel.
-“The Wind Solar Alliance has developed an important and well thought-out roadmap to achieve these goals by harnessing new low-cost, high-performing wind and solar technologies and successfully integrating them into the grid, while reducing consumers bills and improving reliability.”
+“The Wind Solar Alliance has developed an important and well thought-out roadmap to achieve these goals by harnessing new low-cost, high-performing wind and solar power technologies and successfully integrating them into the grid, while reducing consumers bills and improving reliability.”